 Deep down you know your heart will eventually heal, but right now you feel like you’ll die without him.
 Here’s what to do when all you want is to believe he loves you so much that he can’t live without you — whether he was your boyfriend for a year, your husband for a decade, or a fling for a month.

 First, know that you are not alone.
 Here, you’ll hear from women who feel the way you do — and who found their way through the pain of a broken heart.
 They’re healing and moving on with their lives, and so will you.

-“I’m embarrassed to admit it,” says one of my readers on How to Break Your Addiction to a Toxic Relationship, “but I want him to realize he’s made a big mistake.
+“I’m embarrassed to admit it,” says one of my readers on What to Do When You Feel Unloved and Unwanted, “but I want him to realize he’s made a big mistake.
 I want him to tell me he can’t live without me.
 I feel very pathetic for writing that, but it’s what I want right now.
 I’m hoping that goes away in time.”

 Time alone doesn’t heal all wounds.
 It takes more than weeks or even years to heal the pain of a broken heart.
 What, then, heals the pain of a breakup or divorce?
 Deliberately choosing how to spend your time, what to focus on, and how you want to spend your life.

 You have a choice to make.
 It won’t be easy to Blossom into who God created you to be, but it’ll be worth it.

 When You Want to Believe He Can’t Live Without You